Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # Demo

 Let's practice this together by building a simple Android mobile counter dApp with React Native.
-The app will interact with the [Anchor counter program](https://www.soldev.app/course/intro-to-anchor-frontend) that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
+The app will interact with the Anchor counter program that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
 In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
 We’ll be doing this all on Devnet, and will be compiling only for Android.

+This program already exists and is already deployed on Devnet.
+Feel free to check out the [deployed program's code](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-decrement) if you want more context.

 We’ll write this application in vanilla React Native without a starting template.
 Solana Mobile provides a [React Native template](https://docs.solanamobile.com/react-native/react-native-scaffold) that shortcuts some of the boilerplate, but there's no better way to learn than to do something from scratch.

-### 1. Prerequisites
+### 0. Prerequisites

 React Native allows us to write mobile applications using similar patterns as React.
 However, under the hood our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
 This requires a few prerequisite setup items: